Gankare/portfolio/VR_Party/README.md

 </details>

 #### *MapIdentifier*
-This script labels each map with its type (e.g., Castle, Forest, Desert, Water) so other systems know which one is active, this is used for music in this project so that a music script checks what map type it is and from a list chooses a song that fits that map.
+This script labels each map with its type (Castle, Forest, Desert, Water) so other systems know which one is active.
+In this project, it was primarily used by the music system, which checked the map type and selected a fitting soundtrack from a predefined list.

 <details>
 <summary>MapIdentifier script</summary>